 Intro

 Dan Buettner’s Blue Zones project study indicated that human body life capacity is ninety years.
-However, average life expectancy in the United States is 78 years, leaving twelve potentially good years on the table.
+However, average life expectancy in the United States is 76 years (2022 data), leaving fourteen potentially good years on the table.
 How do we get those extra good years?

 Doing nothing is not the answer.

-Are there evidence-based websites to make sure your physician is prescribing current best practices, check out suspiciously hyped products and research seemingly helpful health recommendations from friends and family?
+So, with quackery running rampant, where can you go to make sure your physician is prescribing current best practices, to check out suspiciously hyped products and to research questionable health recommendations from friends and family?
+Here are a few highly reputable sites:

-Also, see the list of top 20 causes of disability and death from the 2010 NIH study.
-Which of these can you avoid by making different lifestyle choices?
+To protect yourself and increase your odds of a longer and healthier life, see the list of top 20 causes of disability and death from the 2010 NIH study.
+Here are the 2023 causes of death as well, although less nuanced.
+Which of these can you avoid by making different lifestyle choices and pursuing the 24 key health factors for 2024?

-Surprisingly high blood pressure is tops on the list and on average reduces expected healthspan by over 7%.
-Consuming a diet low in fruit has over a 4% reduction.
-Some of these are easier to control than others.
+Surprisingly, high blood pressure is tops and on average causes people to live 7% of their life with disabilities.
+Smoking and alcohol drop healthy years by 6% each.
+Even consuming a diet low in fruit has over a 4% reduction in healthspan.
+Low physical activity reduces your healthy years by 3%.
+Some of these risks are easier to control than others.

-If we reduce the risk by following good evidence-based health practices, then we can enjoy the rewards that come with keeping good health later in life.
+When we reduce our risks by following good evidence-based health practices, then we significantly increase our chance to enjoy the rewards that come with keeping good health later in life.

 How useful was this post?